BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification

-This dataset has been meticulously curated to address key challenges in brain tumor research, particularly in the domains of segmentation and classification tasks.
+The BRain tumor Image Segmentation and Classification (BRISC) dataset has been meticulously curated to address key challenges in brain tumor research, particularly in the domains of segmentation and classification tasks.
 It provides a balanced, high-quality collection of MRI data, annotated for both research and clinical applications.
-The dataset includes images with labels for four categories: Glioma, Meningioma, Pituitary tumors, and No Tumor.
+The dataset includes images with labels for four categories: Glioma, Meningioma, Pituitary tumors, and non-tumorous.
 By focusing on comprehensive data collection and rigorous annotation processes, the dataset aims to advance the development of robust machine learning models in medical imaging.